Forecast-it/handbook/you-as-a-forecaster.md

 5. I've familiarised myself with the ideal personas, the product and the pains it's solving.
 6. I know what to start working on.

 If you can answer no to any of these questions above, please talk to the nearest person to clear the issue up.
+Otherwise you're good to go, go go!